alizargham10/DesignDrivenProject-ali-omar/README.md

 ### **3.3.2 Implementation and Evaluation Method**

-The implementation and evaluation of an administrative control requires alot of quality data to understand how the workers are exposed to high noise, what are the tasks which can exposed workers to high noise levels since their exposures to these levels will be very harmful for their health.
+The implementation and evaluation of an administrative control requires a lot of quality data to understand how the workers are exposed to high noise, what are the tasks which can exposed workers to high noise levels since their exposures to these levels will be very harmful for their health.
 To accurately identify the workers who are exposed to dangerous noise levels very precise data is required.
 The use of smart phone as a noise sensor can provide this data in real-time which will help in taking the decisions efficiently.
 Noise levels exposures can be calculated by using the formula:

 ![Dose formula](https://github.com/alizargham10/DesignDrivenProject-ali-omar/blob/main/media/Screenshot%202022-02-07%20151717.png)